jason-r-c/selenium-using-java/readme.md

 ## Where the Eclipse project can be found
 In the Ubuntu VM > open Terminal > cd ~/eclipse-workspace

+## Open this repo
+Once Eclipse has downloaded, download this repo and move to /home/parallels/eclipse-workspace.
+When thats doen the project should live  at /home/parallels/eclipse-workspace/selenium-using-java

 ## Issues Building the project
 If there are any issues with building the project try setting the java compiler to 1.7